Quick & Easy Chicken with Green Bean Stir Fry Recipe

 • Add meats and stir fry until no longer pink/raw on the outside.

-• At this point if the vegetables are delicate, parboiled, or quick cooking, then you can just add them to the stir fry and finish with a sauce and green herbs.
+• Add the veggies.
+At this point if the vegetables are delicate, parboiled, or quick cooking, then you can just add them to the stir fry and finish with a sauce.

 • But if the vegetables are slow to cook, then take the meat out, add a little more oil to the pan and stir fry the vegetables with a splash of water if needed (1-2 tablespoons) until tender crisp, add the meat back in, add the sauce and stir fry until heated through and the sauce is absorbed or thickened.